simonjisu/InstaSpider/README.md

     - for linux users: `./chrome/chromedriver_linux`
 2. Change your `settings.yaml`
     - Currently not supported for not login option, so should set `login=True`
-3. Change or write your own code, or try `example.py --test 1`
+3. Change or write your own code
     ```python
     from src import Spider

     tag = "food"
     sp = Spider("./settings.yaml")
+    # Get datas from Web -> database
     sp.main(tag)
+    # Extract datas from database -> output
+    sp.extract()
     ```
-4. Check you sqlite db, or try `example.py --test 2`
+4. Check you sqlite db
     ```python
     from src import Database, load_settings